Rigidity of high dimensional graph manifolds

 10pt

-\begin{proposition} Let $M$ be an arbitrary graph manifold, and $H\leq \pi_1(M)$ an arbitrary subgroup.
-If $H$ has Kazhdan's property (T), then $H$ has to be the trivial group. \end{proposition}

-\begin{proof} From Bass-Serre theory, we have that $\pi_1(M)$ acts on its Bass-Serre tree $T$, and hence we have an induced action of $H$ on $T$.
+\begin{proposition} Let $\mathcal{G}$ be a graph of groups with fundamental group $G$, and suppose that no vertex group of $\mathcal{G}$ contains a non-trivial subgroup which satisfies Kazhdan's property (T).
+Then no non-trivial subgroup of $G$ satisfies Kazhdan's property (T). \end{proposition} \begin{proof} Let $T$ be the Bass-Serre tree associated to $\mathcal{G}$.
+Being a subgroup of $G$, the group $H$ acts on $T$.
 Kazhdan groups are known to have Serre's property (FA), i.e. any action on a tree has a globally fixed point (see \cite[Section 2.3]{BdlHV}).
-We conclude that $H$ must fix a vertex in $T$, and hence can be viewed as a subgroup of a vertex stabilizer, which we can identify with the fundamental group of a piece $V$.
-Now the piece $V$ splits topologically as a product, giving a splitting $\pi_1(V) \cong \pi_1(N) \times \mathbb Z^k$, where $N$ is a non-compact, finite volume hyperbolic manifold.
-Looking at the image of $H$ inside the first factor, we get an induced action of $H$ on hyperbolic space.
+We conclude that $H$ must fix a vertex in $T$, and hence is isomorphic to a subgroup of a vertex group of $\mathcal{G}$.
+Our assumptions now imply that $H=\{1\}$, and this concludes the proof. \end{proof}

+\begin{corollary}[Kazhdan subgroups of (extended) graph manifold groups] Let $M$ be an (extended) graph manifold, and $H\leq \pi_1(M)$ an arbitrary subgroup.
+If $H$ has Kazhdan's property (T), then $H$ has to be the trivial group. \end{corollary}

+\begin{proof} By Proposition~\ref{Kazhdan subgroups-pre}, it is sufficient to show that, if $H$ is an arbitrary subgroup of $\pi_1(V) \cong \pi_1(N) \times \mathbb Z^k$, where $N$ is a non-compact, finite volume hyperbolic manifold, and $H$ has Kazhdan's property (T), then $H=\{1\}$.

+Looking at the image of $H$ inside the factor $\pi_1(N)$, we get an induced action of $H$ on hyperbolic space.
 But any action of a Kazhdan group on hyperbolic space must have a global fixed point (see \cite[Section 2.6]{BdlHV}).
 Since $\pi_1(N)$ acts freely on hyperbolic space, we conclude that $H$ must lie in the kernel of the natural projection $\pi_1(V)\rightarrow \pi_1(N)$, i.e. must be entirely contained in the $\mathbb Z^k$ factor.
 Finally, the only subgroup of $\mathbb Z^k$ that has Kazhdan's property (T) is the trivial group, concluding the proof. \end{proof}

 10pt

 By~\cite{BDS}, there are finitely many conjugacy classes of homomorphisms from a Kazhdan group into a mapping class group.
 With respect to this issue, the behaviour of $\pi_1 (M)$ is similar.
 In fact, as the homomorphic image of a Kazhdan group is Kazhdan, an immediate consequence of the previous Lemma is the following: